Skip to Main Content

 Secondary Sources

-Secondary sources are conversation partners with the primary source(s).
+Secondary sources are your conversation partners as you study the topic.
 Examples of secondary sources are books, scholarly monographs, journal articles, and Ph.D. dissertations.
-These sources help the student engage the primary source and to dialogue with their own primary source research.
+These sources help the student understand the topic on a deeper level and develop their own ideas about the topic.
+Secondary sources can also be broken up into four levels:

 Databases for Secondary Sources